 The Secure a Kid, Mifold Grab n Go and backless booster cushions are missing the most critical elements of a car seat, regardless of stage – there is no shell or panels or padding to absorb the violent forces of the crash.

-This is not to say they have no purpose.
+This is not to say that the backless booster kind of seats have no purpose.

 A car’s seatbelt is designed to evenly distribute the forces of a crash across the strongest points of an adult male body of 1.5m or taller.
 The strongest points of that fully developed adult body are the shoulder and chest and the lap or pelvis.
 On a child under 1.5m tall, the seat belt sits across the vulnerable and undeveloped neck and throat and across the unprotected belly and major organs.